wowserhq/spelunker/README.md

 Depending on your network configuration these may be available to others.
 Respect laws and do not distribute game data you do not own.

+Be mindful of any privacy sensitive data – such as account and character names – you may expose through Spelunker.

 ### Supported servers and game versions

 - [Trinity Core] - 3.3.5a